ScriptSmith/reaper-site/workshops/workshop2.md

 Create a CSV file that describes the following people:

 Maggie Smith was born on the 28th of December, 1934.
 She is an actress.
-She is 1m, 65cm tall Bill Withers was born on 04/07/1938.
+She is 1m, 65cm tall.

+Bill Withers was born on 04/07/1938.
 He is a singer / songwriter.

 What columns shoud you use?